OfferZen-Community/developers-finance/docs/glossary.md

 The large-scale exit of capital from a country or group of countries, usually because of political or economic instability, or distrust in that financial system (sometimes, just because investors believe that their money has a better chance of growing if invested elsewhere).

-### Clawback tax
-A clawback is an arrangement where money that has already been distributed is given back.
-For example, an employee who receives a relocation benefit to take up a job in a different city might have a clawback provision in their contract stating that a portion of that relocation budget must be returned to the company if the employee quits within two years.
-Clawback tax refers to how such situations affect an individual’s or company’s tax bill.

 ### Distribution
 A payout from a financial asset to its beneficiary or owner, usually as cash.
 Distributions often refer to income paid out from a retirement fund, or to dividends paid out to shareholders or mutual fund investors.